 The routes are specifically selected for spectacular views of the island.
 Our route included mountain views overlooking the Caribbean Sea and trim of the beach below, farmland, animals (chickens, cows, and bulls), and the residential homes along our route.
 Many people came out to greet us along the route with a warm “Bueno Dias” and a friendly wave.

 Experienced walkers shared their tips and experiences from previous years.
 Other walkers pointed out local plants and trees as well as cooking tips for the local vegetation.
 I have some new recipes to try for the Pana (breadfruit) and actually know what the tree looks like now.

 The fee is $15 per segment of the route.
 This fee covers transportation one way to the start or back to your car, so you only have to walk one way.
 Fresh fruit, extra water, and escort is also provided.
 The municipalities provide police escort, ambulance escort, and for opening weekend Maunabo provided hot coffee and breakfast sandwiches to start.
 More cold water and snacks are set up and waiting at the “finish line”.
-Local bars and restaurants also provide a small meal to walkers after the event (tips are encouraged).
+Local bars and restaurants also provide a small meal to hikers after the event (for a small fee).
 More food and drinks can be purchased at the completion of the days route, and many people enjoyed a cold beer and music after the long walk.

 I am looking forward to walking the entire length of the island with this great group of nature lovers.
 See you on the trail!